 Peeing upwards in a vertical fashion can also be observed on vertical objects such as trees and fire hydrants.
 Peeing upwards allows your dog to gain more area on the object, making it stand out.

 Specific objects like these are most likely common targets because they are on a walking route and many dogs will pass them throughout the day.

-There are a few things you can do to stop your dog peeing in a particular area and smells dogs hate is one method that can help.
+There are a few things you can do to stop your dog from peeing in a particular area and smells dogs hate are one method that can help.
 Try a combination of smells as sometimes dogs just aren’t that bothered for them and then there are others that absolutely hate them.
 If you enjoyed this article don’t forget to check out our other article on our homepage, all about dogs and the wonderful life we live with them.